pravega/pravega/cli/admin/README.md

 The Pravega Admin CLI needs to be executed from inside the Kubernetes cluster, as it requires to reach the services that form a Pravega cluster.

-To this end, you can either spark a new pod in the cluster and build the tool, or log in one of the Pravega server pods that already has the Pravega Admin CLI built in.
-From now on, we will describe how to use the Pravega Admin CLI in Kubernetes assuming the latter option.
+To this end, you can either start a new pod in the cluster and build the tool, or log into a Pravega server pod that already has the Pravega Admin CLI built in.
+In this section, we will assume the latter option and describe how to use the Pravega Admin CLI from within existing Pravega server pods.

 You can access a Segment Store pod in the following way:
 ````